ajoherron/giss_storm_tracks/README.md

 In the netcdf the "calendar" type has to be set for the time variables.
 The time calendar must be set as "365\_day" or "proleptic\_gregorian," depending on your data.
+!!!
+Important !!!
+If your time axis is not in this format you can change it.
+E.g. to change from noleap to standard do the following
+* module load cdo
+* cdo setcalendar,standard $infile $outfile

 ***Internal Note:***